jasonchilcott/munch-frontend/README.md

 Thank you for checking us out!

-# Created as a Flatiron School student with Jason Chilcott.
+# Created as a Flatiron School student with Aimee Liang.